Kajberunik: 20th century

-On the eve of the First World War, around Ten to Fifteen thousand Armenians lived in the canton of Kajberuniq – mainly engaged in grain, horticulture, crafts and fishing industries.
-Significant portion of the population residing in the Kajberuniq province were massacred during the Armenian genocide in 1915.
+On the eve of the First World War, around 10 to 15 thousand Armenians lived in the canton of Kajberuniq – mainly engaged in grain, horticulture, crafts, and fishing industries.
+A significant portion of the population residing in the Kajberuniq province was massacred during the Armenian genocide in 1915.
 Genocide survivors escaped the canton and found refuge in Eastern Armenia.

 Shurishkan Gospel

 In 1498, Turvanda prince of Vaspurakan requested T. Barsegh priest of Aspisnak village of Kajberuniq canton, to make a copy of the gospel – which later became known as Shurishan.
-It was difficult to imagine at the time that this manuscript will be highly admired and cherished by the Armenians of the region.
-Persian king Shah Abbas forcefully relocated thousands of Armenians from the Lake Van area into Persia in 17th century – the book was carefully carried to Peria, which was the most Armenian populated province of Persia at the time.
+It was difficult to imagine at the time that this manuscript would be highly admired and cherished by the Armenians of the region.
+The Persian king Shah Abbas forcefully relocated thousands of Armenians from the Lake Van area into Persia in the 17th century – the book was carefully carried to Peria, which was the most Armenian populated province of Persia at the time.

 Nerses Kajberuni

 Nerses Kajberuni was a priest from Payazit (Old Bayazet).
-He escaped Ottoman Empire during the Genocide and started his family in Yerevan, Armenia.
-Nerses Kajberuni was executed by the Communist Party members in 1937 because of his religious affiliation.
+He escaped the Ottoman Empire during the Genocide and raised his family in Yerevan.
+Kajberuni was executed by the Communist Party members in 1937 due to his religious affiliation.